 What will the book look like?

-The 150-page monograph will feature over 100 colour plates, with essays by renowned arts writers Lisa Slade (Assistant Director, Artistic Programs, Art Gallery of South Australia) and Paola Anselmi (independent curator).
-It is a fully Western Australian production, with stunning photography by Robert Frith, Acorn Photo; design by IZZI; and printed by Scott Print.
+The 150-page monograph will feature over 100 colour plates, with essays by renowned arts writers Lisa Slade (Assistant Director, Artistic Programs, Art Gallery of South Australia) and Paola Anselmi (independent curator), with a Foreword by Dr Jacqueline Millner, Associate Professor of Visual Arts at La Trobe University.